wastedpotential/animation-wiki/camera-setup.md

 - too dark = go to slower shutter

 This assumes that you subject is completely still, so the shutter speed doesn't really matter.
 If shutter speed matters for some reason, you may need to do something different.

+Note: Slower shutter speeds can help reduce light flicker.
+If you want to check for light flicker, shoot some video in slomo setting, then play it back to see if there is observable flickering.

 ## FOURTH: FOCUS